dmbarbour/glas/docs/GlasApps.md

 ## Common Effects

 Effects should be designed for transaction machines yet suitable for procedural code to simplify embeddings.

-### Concurrency

-Repetition and replication are equivalent for isolated transactions.
-In context of a transaction machine, within the stable prefix of a transaction, fork can be implemented efficiently by replication, essentially spawning a thread for each stable choice.
-Outside this context, fork can be implemented as probabilistic choice.

-* **fork** - non-deterministic behavior, respond with '0' or '1' bitstring.

-Fork is abstractly a function of time.
-Relevantly, a hierarchical transaction may observe 'fork' backtracking within logically frozen time, but there is no history maintained between transactions or procedural steps.

-### Distribution

-There is no generic API for location-specific effects.
-Those can only be modeled as part of other effects APIs.
-Even without location-specific effects, it is feasible to distribute location-independent tasks for performance reasons.

-Glas does not define an effects API for channels.
-Instead, channels will be modeled as list values on the data stack.
-Between annotations and abstract interpretation, a compiler can recognize, analyze, enforce, and optimize use of lists as channels.

 ### Time